gabriel-marchetti/Obsidian-Vault/Algoritmos-Estruturas-De-Dados/Aulas-Mario-UFscar/Why-Study-Algorithms.md

 ---

-Everyone knows the Moore's Law - which tells us that the density of transistors located in an integrated circuit will double every 1 to 2 years - but most of the complexity issues is solved by utilizing a more syiu
+Everyone knows the Moore's Law - which tells us that the density of transistors located in an integrated circuit will double every 1 to 2 years - but most of the complexity issues is solved by utilizing a more suitable algorithm or optimizing it.

+Algorithms are being used in Quantum Mechanics, Economic Markets, Evolution

+At the end: Algorithms are challenging which will make you smarter.